 SLT was a cost-effective alternative for long-term glaucoma management.

-The LIGHT study showed SLT is a safe and effective first-line treatment for glaucoma and ocular hypertension and SLT is now recommended by the The National Institute for Health and Care Excellence (NICE).
+The LIGHT study showed SLT is a safe and effective first-line treatment for glaucoma and ocular hypertension and SLT is now recommended by The National Institute for Health and Care Excellence (NICE).

 SLT is generally safe, but some potential side effects include: